LetMyPeopleCode/ToDO_API_with_Node_and_MySQL/README.md

 # ToDos

-## OpenAPI 3.0 Generated NodeJS Express
+## OpenAPI 3.0 Generated NodeJS Express + MySQL

-This project contains generated code from an OpenAPI 3 definition.
+This project contains generated code from an OpenAPI 3 definition by Postman.com, then filled in with functional code for the database operations and returning real results.
-The project integrate the NodeJS express library and is ready to run stand alone as a service.

 To run this project:
 ```